 Enjoy a stroll through Fish Park which includes 20.73 acres of wooded trails, boardwalk, wildlife/bird viewing platforms, pedestrian bridge, interpretive signs and easy parking.
 Leashed dogs are welcome.
 Located on Liberty Bay Estuary and Dogfish Creek—288 NW Lindvig Way, Poulsbo.
 For more Poulsbo city parks and trails, click here.

 A Ferry Ride Away to Little Norway video reminds visitors that Poulsbo is a fun place to stay and play.

 Poulsbo is home to a number of award-winning breweries that have taprooms and brew pubs.
 Local establishments also are serving up the tasty brews and hardy pub fare, too.
 Front Street in historic downtown Poulsbo also has fine and casual dining (children welcome), lots of great art galleries, clothing and gift shops.
 And don't forget to stop by Sluys Bakery for the famous Viking Donuts!
 For international picnic ideas, head to the Marina Market, which offers a wide selection of local and international foods and beverages.

 Poulsbo is a great place to enjoy a weekend getaway anytime of the year.
-"Little Norway" has a wonderful, pedestrian friendly, historic downtown lined with shops, casual and fine dining choices, art galleries with local artwork and historic attractions including the Martinson Cabin Museum in Nelson Park on Lindvig Way.
+Little Norway features a wonderful, pedestrian-friendly, historic downtown lined with shops, casual and fine dining choices, galleries with local artwork and historic attractions, including the Martinson Cabin Museum (below) in Nelson Park on Lindvig Way.